hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 }).then(function (mp) {
     mapOrders = mp;

-    // create the customer entry with customer id = 1 return mapCustomers.put(1, customer);
+    // Create the customer entry with customer id = 1 return mapCustomers.put(1, customer);
 }).then(function () {
-    // now create the orders for this customer return mapOrders.putAll([
+    // Now create the orders for this customer return mapOrders.putAll([
         [new OrderKey(21, 1), order],
         [new OrderKey(22, 1), order],